c1can/escarcan/README.md

 ## About Me

 - self-taught student
-- you can visit all my practice projects on 👉 [FrontendMentor](https://www.frontendmentor.io/profile/escarcan)
+- you can visit some of my projects at 👉 [FrontendMentor](https://www.frontendmentor.io/profile/escarcan)
 - fast Learner
 <br/>
 <br/>